irl-perez/irl-perez.github.io/README.md

 # Professional Portfilo on GitHub Pages
-Looking to use this as a place to showcase my porjects in addition to possible blog posts.
+Looking to use this as a place to showcase my projects in addition to possible blog posts.